 Your unique selling proposition (USP) is a breakdown of the problem your product is trying to solve and where it fits into your customer’s life.
 It is you giving your customers a reason to buy your product and not your competitors’.

-Before launching a new product, your product team must get together and define in clear terms what exactly your product is designed to do and what it (or your brand) does differently.
+Before launching a new product, your product marketing team must get together and define in clear terms what exactly your product is designed to do and what it (or your brand) does differently.

 A definite USP helps you: